A 12-year-old student who was traveling by New York City Transit ...Learn More

 A safe work site requires safe equipment that is safely installed in a safe environment through safe work practices.
 Common causes of electrical accidents include:

-If worksite hazards, improper training, or the lack of protective equipment has caused electrocution of you or a family member, contact the Law Firm of Leandros A. Vrionedes, P.C. for a free consultation regarding your claim.
+If worksite hazards, improper training, or the lack of protective equipment has caused electrocution of you or a family member, contact the Law Firm of Leandros A. Vrionedes, P.C. for a free consultation with a New York electrocution injury lawyer regarding your claim.